MarquisTheCoder/space-shooter/README.md

 - incremental difficulty
 - player sounds and explosions
 - hitmarkers
-- screams of the enemy horder
+- screams of the enemy horde!

 ### Showcase:
 ##